 Transfer case repair cost

-We surveyed mechanics from around the country to get real-world estimates for how much fixing your transfer case might cost you, and the results varied considerably.
-While a simple repair may only set you back a few hundred dollars, a transfer case replacement is likely going to cost you thousands.
+We surveyed mechanics from around the country to get real-world estimates of how much fixing your transfer case might cost you, and the results were all over the place.
+While a simple repair may only set you back a few hundred dollars, a replacement will likely cost you thousands.

 - Repairing a transfer case is generally more affordable than a replacement, but it’s hard to pinpoint an average cost because there are so many different kinds of repairs.